opoze/XCDYouTubeKit/README.md

 ## About

-This repo is a fork from [0xced/XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) and the only purpose is to serve as a partial solution to fix the working related problem [Can Not Play video any more - XCDYouTubeVideoErrorDomain Code=-3 #525](https://github.com/0xced/XCDYouTubeKit/pull/526)
+This repo is a fork from [0xced/XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) and the only purpose is to serve as a partial solution to fix the working related problem: "[Can Not Play video any more - XCDYouTubeVideoErrorDomain Code=-3 #525](https://github.com/0xced/XCDYouTubeKit/pull/526)"

 As soon the oficial fix emerge this fork will be deprecated.